Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Paths of Persistence Diagrams and the Path Signature

-For paths of bounded $1$-variation, we will simply call them paths of bounded variation; these are the paths that we will primarily be focused on.
-In particular, we will be working with the Banach space of bounded variation paths of persistence diagrams
+For paths of bounded $1$-variation, we will simply call them paths of bounded variation.
+In particular, we will be working with the Banach space of bounded variation paths of persistence diagrams, $C^{1-var}(\cF(\widetilde{\Omega}))$.